x-mai9/test-jenkins/README.md

 ##To run the test:
 1. Run the test in the Dockerfile with npm = test will be run when building the image
-	-> Test result will be permanent to the image
+	-> Test result will be permanent to the image -> not recommend

 **RECOMMEND THIS**
 2. Build the image and start a container with the command to run the test